A Human Resources Department Guide

 [Featured Image]: A woman holding a tablet speaks to members of the human resources department to discuss how the department's successes and set goals.

-The human resource (HR) department takes care of a company's employees.
+The human resource (HR) department oversees a company's employees.
 An effective HR department ensures that an organization has the necessary workforce to achieve its business goals and that employees can work in a positive and productive environment.

-Post pandemic, technology has become central to relationships in companies.
-The HR department has had to adapt and build new skills to be successful.
+Post-pandemic, technology has become central to company relationships.
+The HR department has had to adapt and develop new skills to be successful.
 Learn about the HR department, the different HR roles, and building a career in this field.

 What does the human resources department do?